flyteorg/flyte/proposal/README.md

 ```

 ### base options
-- *endpoint* endpoint where flyteadmin is available
+- *endpoint* endpoint where Flyteadmin is available
 - *insecure* use if Oauth is not available
 - optional *project* project for which we need to retrieve details
 - optional *domain* domain for which we need to retrieve details